sergiodealencar/bioinformatics-engineering-portfolio/README.md

-# Bioinformatics Engineering Porfolio (Sérgio de Alencar)
+# Bioinformatics Engineering Portfolio (Sérgio de Alencar)

 This repository is dedicated to the study, practice, and documentation of manual software testing, following the whole Software Testing Life Cycle (STLC):